 Step 3: The CA bundle file should contain codes from the files in the following order:

 - Root CA Certificate

 The root certificate will likely have the word “root” in its name, and the intermediate certificate frequently has the word “intermediate” in it.
-However, every certificate authority has their own naming conventions for their root and intermediate certificates.
+However, every certificate authority has its own naming conventions for its root and intermediate certificates.
 So, it’s better if you clarify which file contains which certificate by contacting the CA’s customer support staff.

 Step 4: Right-click on each .crt file and open it in Notepad.
 Copy the codes of those files and paste them in the order mentioned above in a new blank text file.
 Include —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—–.

 Step 5: Save the newly created text file with the name ‘yourdomain.ca-bundle’ or ‘cabundle.crt’